incoming webhooks

 How to perform the integration

-Once you have created a webhook incoming and being active, it is time to test the integration.
+Once an input webhook has been created and this is active, it is time to test the integration.

-Given the list of webhooks created, click the Actions button and select the Copy URL option.
-This will place on the clipboard the specific URL created for this webhook.
+Given the list of created webhooks, click on the Actions button and there select the Copy URL option.
+This will place the specific URL created for this webhook on the clipboard.

 How to copy the integration url